Saturday, April 27, 2024

 Jan mentioned that Kro Kitchen recently opened a trendy restaurant near our hotel, named Alma.
 We knew about it because it adjoined our hotel, and we walked past it every day.
 Hotel guests could see into its storeroom and Dry Aging Room.

 Alas, it was too busy to accept a reservation from us.
-Our hotel’s Front Desk team also recommended Alma and tried to influence them to “squeeze us in”, but Alma's reservationist could only give us a very-early dinnertime on the same day as our Food Tour.
+Our hotel’s Front Desk team tried to influence them to “squeeze us in”, but Alma's reservationist could only give us a very-early dinnertime on the same day as our Food Tour.
 Obviously, the tour was more important.
 Jan appreciated that compliment.
 We told him that we suspected the restaurant faked how busy it was to make itself seem important.
 Whenever we passed it on any afternoon or evening, it was only half-full, so it was suspicious that it had no room for us.
 Jan urged us to keep it on our To Do List, and we did.
-As we left the coffeeshop, we said Goodbye and gave thanks to the smiley barista.
+As we left the coffeeshop, we gave thanks to the smiley barista.
+Tomáš wished us a great night.

 Outside, our guide gestured to the park (named for the King of Two Peoples) and informed us that its renovation will plant 150 trees, revamp the fountain, and build new footpaths and a children’s playground.
 He assured us that the construction debris would be removed before the square hosted its annual Easter Fair.
 That type of consideration never happens in NYC; construction debris is left—usually unattended—for years, and it is never tidied for holidays.
 We admire the timely work done by Prague’s Center for Architecture & Urban Planning (CAMP).

-Jan reminisced about his boyhood during the last years of Soviet control.
+We sat and Jan reminisced about his boyhood during the last years of Soviet control.
 All boys wore the same style of sneakers, manufactured by a Soviet-owned company.
+He hated them.

 All of Lokál’s pubs are popular.
 The largest one has 12 tanks of beer, and 1,500 customers go there every day.
 Lewis and I perused the menu, full of tempting options: Prague Ham with whipped horseradish, Gothaj salami, pickled Knackwurt, Czech camembert cheese, Tripe Soup, Pork Crackling Spread, Pepper Rollmops from Carp, Vienna Sausages with Mustard, and Sausage from a Přeštice pig.
 Those sausages were our favorites!
 Those purebred pigs come from the Town of Přeštice, which was established in 1226 in a deed from King Ottokar II.
 This is the town's coat of arms.